Card and tile games in Somalia

 Arpaa Turup is a plain trick game for four players in partnerships, using a 144 card pack, made of the cards A-K-Q-J-10-9-8-7-6 from four standard international pattern 52-card decks.

 Four Somali card games were found by Thierry Depaulis in the book British Somalilandby Ralph Evelyn Drake-Brockman (London, 1912).
 These are Turup, Rumpus, Turup frengi and Shaniss.
-We do not know whether any of these games is still played in Somalia.
+M. Abasheikh confirms that Shaanis is still played in Somalia, especially by women and children.
+We are not sure whether the other games ares still played there.

 - According to this book, Turup is a four-player partnership trick-taking game with a 36-card pack.
 Evidently, it is a single deck version of Arpaa Turup.
 The dealer starts by dealing 3 cards to each player (anticlockwise).
 The first player has then to declare trumps.
 Then the dealer resumes dealing in two batches of 3, so that each player has 9 cards.
 "The object of the game is to get five tricks; the partners who succeed in doing this win the game."
 If a team think they can win 9 tricks, "thus making a grand slam, called 'kort' by the Somalis", they can declare it.